hoangqwe159/hackerrank/docs/leadership.md

 3. Overflow Logic – Update text across pages smoothly as you type.

 - Team Setup
-- Our system used Backbone.js, but a new dev joined who was good at React, not Backbone.
+- A new developer joined who was great with React, but not familiar with our Backbone.js codebase.
-- I asked him to build the Page Preview in React in a separate repo, with unit tests and Storybook.
+- I asked the new dev to build the Page Preview UI in React, in a separate repo.
-- It worked well, but the component was large — fixed that with lazy loading.
+- I made sure we used Storybook and unit tests, so the component was easy to test and reuse.
+- I noticed the Page Preview was large, so I added lazy loading — now it only loads when needed.
+- This way:
+	- The new dev could be productive quickly without learning Backbone.
+	- We isolated complexity, so the code was easier to maintain.
+    - The Page Preview component was completed 3 days ahead of schedule, thanks to the modular design and focused scope.
+	- The project became a stepping stone for future improvements in developer experience, showing how separating complex features into isolated, testable modules can boost team productivity.
+    - This approach sparked internal discussions on investing in React migration and modern tooling across the platform.

 - The Performance Problem
 - Text rendering was super slow — ~800ms to render one A4 text element.